TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Protocol

-TKlamp is an integrating sphere lighting tester that measures lumen and lux.
-This repository contains the data logging tutorial, user manual and specifications for serial data on PC.
+TKlamp Flashlight Testers are ingetrating sphere meters that measures lumen and lux.
+TKlamp 2303E model supports data logging to PC.
+This repository contains the data logging tutorial, user manual and serial data specifications for TKlamp 2303E.

 If you are instead looking for: